MarcarianS/cs1440-marcarian-shelby-assn1/instructions/examples/WordCount.md

 # Word Count tool (`wc`)

 The `wc` tool counts and prints the number of lines, words, and characters (bytes) present in a text file.
 Note that, due to differences in the representation of the end-of-line (EOL) sequence between operating systems, the byte count you see on Windows may vary from my examples.
-The character and word counts should remain the same.
+The line and word counts should remain the same.
 These examples were produced on Linux.

 This example reports that the file `data/num2` contains two lines, two words, and four characters

     $ python src/tt.py wc data/num2
     2   2   4   data/num2

 This example reports that the file `data/words200` contains 200 lines, 200 words, and 1790 characters

     $ python src/tt.py wc data/words200
     200 200 1790   data/words200